superseriousbusiness/gotosocial/docs/installation_guide/advanced.md

 }
 ```

-The above configuration [rewrites](https://www.nginx.com/blog/creating-nginx-rewrite-rules/) queries to `example.org/.well-known/webfinger` and `example.org/.well-known/nodeinfo` to their `fedi.example.org` counterparts, which means that query information is preserved, making it easier to follow the redirect.
+The above configuration [rewrites](https://www.nginx.com/blog/creating-nginx-rewrite-rules/) queries to `example.org/.well-known/webfinger`, `example.org/.well-known/nodeinfo` and `example.org/.well-known/host-meta` to their `fedi.example.org` counterparts while preserving any query arguments, making it easier to follow the redirect.

 If `example.org` is running on [Traefik](https://doc.traefik.io/traefik/), we could use labels similar to the following to setup the redirect.